-Despite it being a permanent condition, their are many ways to treat this disease and get back to living a healthy lifestyle.
+Despite it being a permanent condition, there are many ways to treat this disease and get back to living a healthy lifestyle.
 With many years of extensive vascular experience, the highly trained vascular surgeons at Western Vascular Institute are dedicated to providing comprehensive diagnosis and treatment to patients suffering from end-stage renal disease.
 They will take the time to answer any questions that you may have and help discover the best treatment plan for you and your lifestyle.
 For more information, schedule an appointment with one of our vascular surgeons in Phoenix, at our vein and vascular clinics in Phoenix, Mesa and Payson, Arizona.

 What Are the Symptoms of End-Stage Renal Disease?

 End-stage renal disease (ESRD) is the final stage of chronic kidney disease, which occurs when the kidneys are no longer able to function properly.
 Some of the symptoms of ESRD include:

 What Are the Causes of End-Stage Renal Disease?

 Diabetes causes damage to the nephrons (filters within the kidneys) due to chronic high blood sugar.
 High blood pressure also causes damage to the kidney blood vessels.
 Additional risk factors include heart disease, smoking, obesity, family history of kidney disease, and being over the age over 60.